Grow

 Why is sentiment analysis important in business?

 Gathering customer opinions has never been easier.
-Live chat, chatbot conversations, ticketing systems, online surveys, social media posts, forums, and blogs are all loaded with useful customer feedback.
+Live chat, chatbot conversations, online surveys, social media posts, forums, and blogs are all loaded with useful customer feedback.

 The dinner was great, the waiter was terrible.